-I love to be outdoors – on foot, on a bike and even under sail (although I am a rather cautious beginner on that one).
-I enjoy the experience of the sun on my back, the wind in my hair and the occasional hailstone down my neck.
-I love to hear Spring birdsong and the arrival of Winter geese at roosting time.
-I am driven to try to capture those experiences as best as I can as a reminder for myself and as a way of sharing with others and I do that in paint.
+I am predominantly a landscape painter.
+I enjoy the experience of being outdoors, in all weathers, and I am driven to try to capture my feelings about my surroundings as best as I can as a reminder for myself and as a way of sharing with others and I do that in paint.

 I paint in all media but feel a particular affinity with acrylic paint and ‘mixed media’, which in my case might involve combining watercolour, acrylic inks, acrylic paints and oil pastels.
 I enjoy using layers to create texture and to experiment with mark making.

-Sometimes I sketch in the field.
-Sometimes I paint ‘en plein air’.
-In my experience it is good to do both.
+I always carry a sketchbook.
+Sometimes I sketch in the field with a pencil or pen and a tiny box of paints.
+Sometimes I complete an entire painting on the spot ‘en plein air’.
+I think it is good to do both.
 The ‘plein air’ experience encourages quick application of paint and careful observation of light and colour.
 By developing a sketch(es) in the studio I can define in a more considered way what in particular drew me to the scene and make a more abstract image rather than a strictly representational one.